A Probabilistic Framework for Location Inference from Social Media: Introduction

 where $Y^U$ is the set of predicted locations for unlabeled users $V^U$. \end{problem}

-Without loss of generality, we assume that all predicted locations are among the locations occurring in the labeled set $Y^L$.
-It worth noting that our formulation of user location inference is slightly different from the previous work we mentioned above.
-The problem is defined as a semi-supervised learning problem for networked data --- we have a network with some labeled nodes and many unlabeled nodes.
-Our goal is to leverage both the local attributes $\textbf{X}$ and the network structure $E$ to learn the predictive function $f$.
+It is worth noting that our formulation of user location inference is slightly different from that in the aforementioned work.
+The task is defined as a semi-supervised learning problem for networked data --- we have a network with limited labeled nodes and a large number of unlabeled nodes.
+Our goal is to leverage both local attributes $\mathbf{X}$ and network structure $E$ to learn the predictive function $\mathcal{F}$.
+Moreover, we assume that all predicted locations are among the locations occurring in the labeled set $Y^L$.
+It is also worth mentioning that a user may have multiple locations; here we focus on predicting one's primary location (e.g., home or the location in one's profile).

+\vpara{Our solution and contributions.} In this paper, we propose a probabilistic framework based on factor graphs to address the location inference problem.
+However, it is infeasible to directly apply traditional factor graphs, due to the new challenges in our problem.
+Our goal is to achieve a good trade-off between the accuracy and efficiency, and also to make the model scalable to large networks.
+Our contributions in this work can be summarized as follows:

+\begin{itemize} \item We present a semi-supervised factor graph model (SSFGM), which learns to infer user locations using both labeled and unlabeled data.

+\item By incorporating network structures and deep feature representations, SSFGM substantially improves the inference accuracy over several state-of-the-art methods.

+\item We propose a Two-Chain Sampling (TCS) algorithm to learn the SSFGM.
+TCS achieves over $100\times$ speedup comparing with the traditional loopy belief propagation method.
+All codes and data used in this work are publicly available.\footnote{\url{https://github.com/thomas0809/SSFGM}}